medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 While Consumer Actors (clients) will implement the Initiator transactions, EER as a Supplier Actor will implement the Responder transactions.
 -->

-## EER enhancements of MCSD
+## EER enhancements of mCSD

-While MCSD is a great framework for an organizational directory of healthcare providers, it lacks a few things to be able to replace part of the Danish SOR Directory.
+While mCSD is a great framework for an organizational directory of healthcare providers, it lacks a few things to be able to replace part of the Danish SOR Directory.

 SOR includes:

 - software solutions (in FHIR: Devices) for the organizational units both as the direct end-user application (EUA) and the network access points (AP) serving a particular organizational unit
 - messages supported by the Endpoints

-EER enheances MCSD with what SOR includes and adds furthermore:
+EER enheances mCSD with what SOR includes and adds furthermore:

 - Devices and their corresponding DeviceDefinitions
   - eerDevice and its derivations: